seiberttregoning/monthly-web-searches/README.md

 - Create a header at the top of column F called “Month Num”.
 Use a `VLOOKUP` to match the month name in the Month column (A) to the lookup table in `M11`:`N22` in order to populate the “Month Num” in column F.

 - Select columns A through F and create a custom sort (Home --> Sort & Filter --> Custom Sort).

 - Sort by the largest to smallest Year as your first level, Month Num largest to smallest as your second value, and Query Text A-Z as your third level.
 Scroll through to find how many times “fairgrounds” was searched in July 2018.
+21

 - Find which month in 2016 had the most searches for “fire”.
-Try to use a Custom Sort to save yourself from too much scrolling up and down.
+Try to use a Custom Sort to save yourself from too much scrolling up and down. -August

 - Enter text (“all query counts over 100:” in `M7` and use `COUNTIF()` in `N7` to count the number of times a query was run more than 100 times in a given month.